veereddy-dba/project4/README.md

 python3 -m virtualenv .devops
 source .devops/bin/activate
 ```
-* Run `make install` to install the necessary dependencies
+* Run `make install`  //To install the necessary dependencies

 3. Running application

-i.
-Standalone:
+i.Standalone:

-   Run payton `app.py`
+Run python app.py

-ii.
-Run in Docker:
+ii.Run in Docker:

-   Run ./run_docker.sh to containerize the application to docker container.
+Run ./run_docker.sh        // To containerize the application to docker container.

-   Run ./make_prediction.sh to test the predict API on local.
+Run ./make_prediction.sh   // To test the predict API on local.

-iii.
-Run in Kubernetes:
+iii.Run in Kubernetes:

-   Run ./upload_docker.sh to push the docker image into docker hub.
+Run ./upload_docker.sh        //To push the docker image into docker hub.

-   Run minikube start to start the local kubernetes cluster.
+Run minikube start            //To start the local kubernetes cluster.

-   Run kubectl config view to view the kubernetes default configurations and verify that the cluster is with a certificate-authority and server.
+Run kubectl config view      //To view the kubernetes default configurations and verify that the cluster is with a certificate-authority and server.

-   Run ./run_kubernetes.sh when the pod is in [Running] state.
+Run ./run_kubernetes.sh      // When the pod is in [Running] state .

-   Run ./make_prediction.sh while calling ./run_kubernetes.sh.
+Run ./make_prediction.sh    // While calling ./run_kubernetes.sh .

 iv.
-Clean up kubernetes cluster:
+Clean up kubernetes cluster

-   Run minikube delete.
+Run minikube delete

-   Run minikube stop.
+Run minikube stop